 County Ordinance 21-5-6.
 Criteria for Accepting or Rejecting Bids. (g) Once the County Clerk/Auditor has closed the sale of a particular parcel of property as a result of accepting a bid on the parcel, the successful bidder or purchaser of the property may not unilaterally rescind the bid.
 The Board of County Commissioners, after the acceptance of a bid, may enforce the terms of the bid by obtaining a legal judgment against the purchaser in the amount of the bid, plus interest and attorney’s fees.

 Utah State law does not permit the sale of tax liens or tax lien certificates.
 This in accordance with Utah State Statute Title 59 Chapter 2 Section 1351.1.
 Successful bidders will be provided with a recorded tax deed, which is similar to a quit claim deed.
-Tax deeds will only be issued and recorded after the sale and all accepted bids have been ratified by the Utah County Commission, usually no more than 30 days after the close of the sale.
+Tax deeds will only be issued and recorded after the sale and all accepted bids have been ratified by the Utah County Commission, usually between 60 to 90 days after the close of the sale.
 This waiting period allows for any protest of the sale to be filed and decided prior to the ratification of the sale by the County Commission.
 Tax Deeds will be issued in the name of the winner bidder as listed on the bidder registration form.
 Individuals or businesses may register to bid at the sale.

 County Ordinance 21-5-14.
 Disclaimers by the County with respect to Sale Procedures and Actions. (d) Due to the backlog of property transactions at the Utah County Recorder’s Office, Utah County has the right to delay the issuance of tax deeds for the annual real property tax sale, for a period of up to four months.
 (Ord.
 No. 1996-07, 04-30-96)

 Parcels offered for bid at the May Tax Sale are sold, at the discretion of the Clerk/Auditor conducting the sale, using two type of sale procedures; Bid Up (sold to the highest bidder) and Undivided Interest (lowest percentage of ownership share).

-Unimproved or “vacant” parcels will typically be sold through the Bid Up process.
+Unimproved or “vacant” parcels will typically be sold to the highest bidder or the Bid-Up process.
 The bidding will start with a minimum opening bid that includes taxes, penalties, interest, and the administrative cost of the sale.
-Bidding will continue to increase until the parcel up for sale is sold to the highest bidder.
+The bid amounts will continue to increase until the parcel up for sale is sold to the highest bidder.